ngocthachnguyen98/SDO-Assignment-1/README.md

 In the *CircleCI Pipeline*, the test is automated in `integration-tests` job.
 This job involves two images.
 The primary container is for running *npm* script.
 The second image is for standing up a *psql* database and running tests against it.
 The second image also has some environment variables configured, such as username, password and database name.

 Artifacts can be collected from the *CircleCI Pipeline*.
+Below is `integration-tests` automated job:

 ```
 integration-tests: